-Item Threshold (Minimum) Requirements Target (Desired) Requirements Threshold Self- Assessment Target Self- Assessment Self-Assessment Explanation/ Justification Recommended Requirement Modification 1.13 Algorithms All algorithms, and the sequence in which they were applied in the generation process, are identified in the metadata.
+Item Threshold (Minimum) Requirements Target (Desired) Requirements Threshold Self- Target Self- Self-Assessment Explanation/ Recommended Requirement generation process, are identified in the metadata.
 For example, these may be available through Algorithm Theoretical Basis documents.
-Note 1: Information on algorithms should be available in the metadata as invariant calibration sites, rigorously collected field spectra, PICS, Rayleigh, DCC, etc.) Note 1: Information on radiometric accuracy should be available in the metadata as a single DOI landing page.
-As threshold, but only algorithms that have been published in a peer-reviewed journal.
+Note 1: Information on algorithms should be available in the metadata as a single DOI landing page. published in a peer-reviewed journal.
 Note 1: It is possible that high quality corrections are applied through non-disclosed processes.
 CARD4L does not per-se require full and open data and methods.
-Note 2: Information on algorithms should be available in the metadata as a single Yes Yes Level 2 product DOI landing pages provide direct access to the atmospheric correction algorithms and citable papers.
-Example: <algorithm_sourc E_SURFACE_REFLECTA NCE>LaSRC_1.4.1GORITHM_SOURCE_S URFACE_REFLECTANC E></algorithm_sourc a single DOI landing page.
-DOI landing page.
-Note: See Item 1.1 for complete Landsat instrument DOI listings.
-1.14 Auxiliary Data The metadata identifies the sources of auxiliary data used in the generation process, ideally expressed as a single DOI landing page.
-As threshold, but information on auxiliary data should be available in the metadata as a single DOI landing page and is also available for free online download, Yes Yes The information about the elevation model, reanalysis grid, etc. are provided in the metadata, can be found using the DOI
+Note 2: Information on algorithms should be available in the metadata as a single DOI landing page.
+Assessment Assessment direct access to the atmospheric correction algorithms and citable papers.
+Example: <algorithm_sourc e_surface_reflecta="" nce="">LaSRC_1.5.0 Note: See Item 1.1 for complete Landsat instrument DOI listings.</algorithm_sourc> Modification 1.14 Auxiliary Data The metadata identifies the sources of auxiliary data used in the generation process, ideally expressed as a single DOI landing page.
+Note 1: Auxiliary data includes DEMs, aerosols, etc. data sources.
+As threshold, but information on auxiliary data should be available in the metadata as a single DOI landing page and is also available for free online download, contemporaneously with the product or through a link to the source.
+Yes Yes The information about the elevation model, reanalysis grid, etc. are provided in the metadata, can be found using the DOI link, and can be downloaded from the provider's webpage.
+Examples: <data_source_ozo ne="">MODIS</data_source_ozo>